 Joe Baez

-Joe Baez is a Ph.D. student in the American Studies department.
-In 2018, he received his B.A. in Women’s and Gender Studies and Political Science from CUNY Brooklyn College.
-He is a former Mellon Mays Undergraduate Fellow, a former CUNY Pipeline fellow, and an alumnus of the Institution for the Recruitment of Teachers’ (IRT) summer internship program.
-His research is on queer, fat people of color and their experiences on online dating applications.
-As a scholar, he dreams of radically transforming the ways we love ourselves, our bodies, and each other.
+Joe Baez is a Ph.D. candidate in the American Studies department.
+In 2018, she received her B.A. in Women’s and Gender Studies and Political Science from CUNY Brooklyn College.
+She earned her M.A. in American Studies from the George Washington University in 2021.
+She is a former Mellon Mays Undergraduate Fellow, a former CUNY Pipeline fellow, and an alumnus of the Institute for the Recruitment of Teachers’ (IRT) summer internship program.

 What brought you to GW to continue your studies?